NBISweden/workshop_omics_integration/index.md

 5 - 9 October 2020
 Lund University, Department of Biology

-***Notice: the April edition of our course has been cancelled due to the ongoing Coronavirus issues.
+***Notice: the April edition of our course has been cancelled due to the ongoing Covid-19 pandemic.
 The next edition of the course will take place in Lund in October.***

 [Course application][1] is open.
 Deadline for registration: 21/08/2020